 A clickable version of this map can be found here.

 Beyond the crowded Inner Sphere, the old and vastly powerful Main Centers, and the vibrant and often densely populated Provincial Centers, with their ordered civilization, their megastructures, and their benign Sephirotic transapientech autotopias, is a vast hinter-region of billions of solar systems and tens of billions of cubic light years of space, where the reach of the AI Gods is not as pronounced, the memetics are not as black and white, the angelnets not as ubiquitous, and the security not as pronounced.
 Nevertheless, the consolidated regions here, which are many and vast, are as safe as anywhere in the Sephirotic dominions.
 These hinteregions are technically included in the Sephirotic empires, and are often served by wormhole gates (albeit fewer in number, and of lower gauge).
 They can call upon help when in trouble, and consider themselves part of the civilized galaxy.
 They are also home to an astonishing diversity of polities, clades, cultures, and civilizations, many of which have only nominal allegiance to the archailect empires.

 All the while, linelayer ships are establishing new wormhole links, especially with the more profitable or interesting systems.
 The vibrant throb of the galaxy floods the little star system so connected, any local blights and replicating swarms cleaned up, predatory autowars are discouraged, and the new system becomes part of the civilized galaxy, sometimes with only nominal allegiance (or only at first nominal), and sometimes embracing Sephirotic ideologies with all the enthusiasm of a new convert.
 Eventually some of these newly assimilated worlds and polities and megastructures may become new regional centers, and even provincial capitals.

-In this way, galactic civilization grows and spreads, and those who want freedom are forced to retreat once more from the unstoppable tide, to go further out to the hinterworlds or the Outer Volumes, and seek to establish a new home there.
+In this way, galactic civilization grows and spreads, and those who want freedom are forced to retreat once more from the unstoppable tide, to go further out to the Outer Volumes or Periphery, and seek to establish a new home there.